treasure-data/digdag/digdag-docs/src/operators/param_set.md

 * **param_server.database.host (required)**:

-  String of the host of the DataStore
+  String of the host of the ParamServer

 * **param_server.database.password (optional)**:

-  String of the password of the DataStore
+  String of the password of the ParamServer

 * **param_server.database.ssl (optional)**: